tencentyun/intlcloud-documents/product/存储/对象存储 4.0/常见问题/API 与 SDK_intl.md

 ### What should I do if it returns correctly after calling the batch deletion API, but in fact the file deletion failed?

-Check the path of the file to delete.
+Check the deleted file path.
 The file path should not begin with "/".

 ### Can I use XML API to manage the bucket created and objects uploaded via JSON API?